PizzaKartRacers/PizzaKartRacers/README.md

 You will also need to provide the worlds in a maps folder on the machine, this is so the program can grab them and use them when needed.

 ## Running The Program.
-To run the program, you just need to do `java -jar PizzaKart-VERSION.jar` Currently the jar requires Java 22 to run.
+To run the program, you just need to do `java -jar PizzaKartRacers.jar` Currently the jar requires Java 22 to run.